The efficacy of two outpatient drug-free treatment programs: A comparative study

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Grant, Deborah Dillon, "The efficacy of two outpatient drug-free treatment programs: A comparative study" (1997).
 Counseling and Human Services - Dissertations.
-Paper 41.
+41.